 Helping International Students Succeed

-At the Law Offices of Adam Green, we understand how important your education is.
+At the Law Offices of Paul Herzog, we understand how important your education is.
 You and your family have worked hard for your opportunity to study in the U.S. The process is by no means easy and having an experienced legal guide can help.
 Our attorneys have over 35 years of combined experience helping students and their families.

 F-1 Student Visas

 International students may enroll in a full course load to attend a U.S. university or college.
 Undergraduates must enroll in 12 units to maintain their F-1 student status and graduate students may enroll in whatever the school determines to be a full course load.

 Please be aware that international students may not enroll in F-1 student status to attend kindergarten through eighth grade at a public school.
 For grades nine through 12, attendance at a public high school is possible only if the student pays tuition for his or her enrollment.
 The student may attend for only one year at a public high school.
 These rules do not apply to those attending private schools.

 Students enrolled at a college or university may be eligible to work on campus during school and off-campus during periods of optional practical training (OPT) or curricular practical training (CPT) with permission of the institution.
 It is essential to consult with your international student adviser before accepting any type of employment or requesting a reduction in course load.
 If a student works without proper authorization of either the school or U.S. immigration, the person can be deported.

 If you have violated the student status regulations, you may apply for reinstatement to student status.
 However, this is very hard to do, and you must consult your international student adviser if required.

 If the violation was considered “minor” or “merely technical,” it might be possible to obtain reinstatement to student status from U.S. Citizenship and Immigration Services (USCIS).
 The regulations do not permit a reinstatement to student status if the reason for the problem is that the person worked without authorization.